 Each day, he stands at the track's edge or within its rustic, enclosed area to watch the sets.
 He scrutinizes everything about the horses-their gait, movement, speed-as his mind ticks through a series of decisions.
 Is there a race coming up?
 Has a race just been run?
 What was the last workout like?
 Is the athlete peppy or recalcitrant?

 Information is also gathered from exercise riders and assistant trainers.
-When a horse comes off the track or the back acres, Mr. Motion will have а short conversation with the rider.
-"How'd you get on?" he asks.
+When a horse comes off the track or the back acres, Mr. Motion will have a short conversation with the rider.
+"How'd you get on?" he

-Graham Motion directing his riders during a workout.
 After watching the horses' behavior, he decides what each one needs to stay in top shape.

 The answers, a mix of jargon, mumbles and accents, contain specific information about how the horse performed.
 "It's very important to me that the riders come back and tell me what they think.
 The athletes can't talk."